shannonmoeller/apply-html/readme.md

 ### `new SafeString(string)`

-Wraps a string to indicate that the string is safe to be inserted into the document.
+Wraps a string to indicate that the string is safe to be inserted into the DOM.
 Only use on trusted strings to safeguard against [XSS](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)).

 ### SafeString Properties